MTS-Gaming/.github/profile/README.md

 🧙 Remember, you can do mighty things with the power of [Markdown](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 -->

 We are a gaming community in Victoria, Australia.
-This is our github Organisation where we keep the sourcecode for most of our game servers
+This is our github Organisation where we keep the sourcecode to build most of our game servers